Here's How Investors Can Find Strong Construction Stocks with the Zacks ESP Screener

 Stocks with a ranking of #3 (Hold), or 60% of all stocks covered by the Zacks Rank, are expected to perform in-line with the broader market.
 Stocks with rankings of #2 (Buy) and #1 (Strong Buy), or the top 15% and top 5% of stocks, respectively, should outperform the market; Strong Buy stocks should outperform more than any other rank.

 Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
-Patrick Industries (PATK) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $2.22 a share, just 30 days from its upcoming earnings release on October 27, 2022.
+PulteGroup (PHM) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $2.81 a share, just 27 days from its upcoming earnings release on October 25, 2022.

-PATK has an Earnings ESP figure of +5.97%, which, as explained above, is calculated by taking the percentage difference between the $2.22 Most Accurate Estimate and the Zacks Consensus Estimate of $2.10.
-Patrick Industries is one of a large database of stocks with positive ESPs.
+PulteGroup's Earnings ESP sits at +1.75%, which, as explained above, is calculated by taking the percentage difference between the $2.81 Most Accurate Estimate and the Zacks Consensus Estimate of $2.76.
+PHM is also part of a large group of stocks that boast a positive ESP.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-PATK is one of just a large database of Construction stocks with positive ESPs.
-Another solid-looking stock is PulteGroup (PHM).
+PHM is part of a big group of Construction stocks that boast a positive ESP, and investors may want to take a look at Boise Cascade (BCC) as well.

-PulteGroup is a Zacks Rank #3 (Hold) stock, and is getting ready to report earnings on October 25, 2022.
-PHM's Most Accurate Estimate sits at $2.81 a share 28 days from its next earnings release.
+Slated to report earnings on November 7, 2022, Boise Cascade holds a #2 (Buy) ranking on the Zacks Rank, and it's Most Accurate Estimate is $4.60 a share 40 days from its next quarterly update.

-For PulteGroup, the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $2.76 is +1.75%.
+Boise Cascade's Earnings ESP figure currently stands at +3.29% after taking the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $4.45.

-PATK and PHM's positive ESP figures tell us that both stocks have a good chance at beating analyst expectations in their next earnings report.
+PHM and BCC's positive ESP figures tell us that both stocks have a good chance at beating analyst expectations in their next earnings report.

 Find Stocks to Buy or Sell Before They're Reported